Get some pointers on how to communicate your science and contribute to a new blog.

 - Learn to translate field-specific jargon and determine what details are fine to leave out.

 - Practice engaging diverse audiences and ditch the single elevator pitch when asked, “What do you do?”

 - Write, peer-review, and submit a piece for CBS BioLine.

-- Open to CBS and BTI grad students and postdocs
+- Open to CBS and BTI undergraduate students, graduate students and postdocs.

 - 4 online workshops, 2 hours each

 - Wednesdays, 8:30 - 10:30 a.m.
 CT | March 17, March 24, March 31, April 14

 We are limited to 10 participants.

 - Caitlin Looby.
 A Grand Challenges in Biology Postdoctoral Fellow in CBS, Looby works with Jennifer Powers and Jessica Gutknecht.
 She has a range of science communication, writing and reporting experience, writing for radio, magazines, university media and local news.
 Her bylines include The New York Times, The Times-Picayune | New Orleans Advocate, Mongabay, Loh Down on Science, Pacific Standard and others.
 She is also freelance editor and teaches science communication seminars.